NDIS Compliance Software & Platform — Built for SIL Operators, Free to Start.

 What is NDIS compliance software?

 NDIS compliance software is a category of operational tools built for Australian disability service providers — predominantly Supported Independent Living (SIL) providers — to keep their day-to-day work auditable against the NDIS Practice Standards.
 The category exists because the Commission's audit process tests four overlapping capabilities, and providers who try to cobble those capabilities together from generic tools (a roster app, a Word folder of policies, an incident-report PDF, a separate spreadsheet of worker clearances) almost always lose evidence in the seams.
+The strongest answer is an NDIS compliance platform, where the apps the whole care team uses share one record rather than four point tools that don't talk to each other.

 Done well, NDIS compliance software covers four jobs at once.
 Audit evidence — for any participant, any date, any Practice Standard, the system can produce shifts, notes, incidents, medications, supervision records and policy versions in minutes.
 Policy management — Commission-aligned templates that providers brand, edit, and review on a tracked cadence.
 Incident management — a five-step workflow with reportable-event flags, restrictive-practices register, and Commission notification timelines built in.
 Workforce compliance — worker screening currency, training register, supervision cadence, Fair Work shift-pattern checks.